 To write the final assessment, look back to what you initially identified as your reading and writing strengths and weaknesses and think about your goals.
 Reread your entire body of writing in the order that you wrote it.
 What do you notice?
 Did you meet your goals or do you see progress toward your goals?
 What was your most effective piece of writing?
 Why?
 What was your least effective piece?
 Why?
 How long did you spend on various pieces of writing?
 How many drafts did you write of each assignment?
 What frustrations or challenges did you face?
-Did you use or benefit from any books, articles, or websites about writing?
-If apropos, did you seek assistance from the UNO Writing Center or homework.org?
-If so, were the experiences helpful?
 If apropos, did feedback during Writing Workshop time in class help you become a better writer?
-What was your response to the professor's feedback?
+What was your experience regarding the professor's feedback?

-For pre-service teachers, provide a detailed report of what you learned about planning instruction and designing assessments for reading and the study of literature and for composing texts.
+Provide a detailed report of what you learned about planning instruction and designing assessments for reading and the study of literature and for composing texts that you will take back to the classroom.
 Did you try any of the strategies with students?
 If so, how effective were the strategies?
 If not, which strategies seem most promising and do you anticipate using with students?